 The companies indicated above are all based in Italy, except for Finprom S.r.l., a company incorporated under Romanian law, and Lercari International Ltd, a company incorporated under English law.

-As indicated in the methodological note, operating offices with less than 10 employees as at December 31, 2020 and operating offices of Gruppo Lercari and SOS Tariffe (and its subsidiaries), acquired in the last part of 2020, are excluded from environmental reporting.
+As indicated in the methodological note, operating offices with less than 10 employees as at December 31, 2021, are excluded from environmental reporting.